Where it all began

 After Poker gained momentum with players on the Mississippi river and thanks to the steamboats on which it was played on, the famous card game spread rapidly to other states in American who soon became hooked.
 Just like today, gambling and card games were a popular pastime in the 1800’s especially in the United States.
-Immigrants from other countries around the world who resettled in the United States soon adopted the popular game.
+Immigrants from other countries around the world who resettled in the United States soon adopted the popular game, including various slots play.

 One attribute to the deck of cards that we play poker with that sets it apart from its predecessor is its suits.
 In the 1800’s and prior to this, the 20 deck of cards did not have any suites and it was not until the 52 deck of card was introduced that the royal flush came into play.